agustoslu/portfolio/index.md

 <p style="padding: 0px; margin: 20px 0px;"></p>

 📝 **Abstract Excerpt:**
 We describe our submission for the NLI4CT 2024 shared task on robust Natural Language Inference over clinical trial reports.
-Our system is an ensemble of nine diverse models aggregated via majority voting.
-Ranging from a straightforward Convolutional Neural Network to few-shot-prompted language models, our approach exhibits a wide spectrum of strategies.
-Surprisingly, some individual ensemble members outperform the final model in both accuracy and robustness.
+Our system is an ensemble of nine diverse models which we aggregate via majority voting.
+The models use a large spectrum of different approaches ranging from a straightforward Convolutional Neural Network over fine-tuned Large Language Models to few-shot-prompted language models using chain-of-thought reasoning.
+Surprisingly, we find that some individual ensemble members are not only more accurate than the final ensemble model but also more robust.

 ---